-I first got involved in e-assessment when I chaired the production of S151 : Maths for science, which was presented for the first time back in 2002 and which has been studied by more than 12,000 people since.
-I have chaired S151 off and on since 2002, and a new edition of the book on which it is based, Maths for Science, has just been co-published with Oxford University Press.
+I first got involved in e-assessment when I chaired the production of S151 : Maths for science, which was presented for the first time back in 2002 and which has been studied by more than 15,000 people since.
+I chaired S151 off and on throughout its life, and the new edition of the book on which it is based, Maths for Science, co-published with Oxford University Press, is still available

-More recently I was a member of the teams producing S104 : Exploring Science (presented for the first time in Feb 2008) S154 : Science Starts Here (presented for the first time in October 2007) and S141 : Investigative and mathematical skills in science (presented for the first time in October 2012).
-I had responsibility for the development of maths skills in these modules and for the integration of interactive computer marked assignments (iCMAs) with more conventional tutor-marked assignments (TMAs).
-I chaired the S104 Module Team for a couple of years and I chaired S154 for a few presentations until, very sadly, it was forced to end in June 2012.
+More recently I was a member of the teams producing S104 : Exploring Science (presented for the first time in Feb 2008), S154 : Science Starts Here (presented for the first time in October 2007) and S141 : Investigative and mathematical skills in science (presented for the first time in October 2012).
+I had responsibility for the development of maths skills in these modules and for the integration of interactive computer marked assignments (iCMAs) with more conventional tutor-marked assignments (TMAs) and I went on to chair each of those modules (S104 then S154 then S141).
 S154 won all sorts of prizes and accolades and was loved by its students and tutors – but as a 10-credit module it didn’t fit with the new English funding regime so it was discontinued in 2012; I think there is still work to be done in using diagnostic tests (online of course!) to direct students who would benefit from that sort of little module and then back to the mainstream.

-I am currently a member of the team producing MST224 Mathematical methods (first presentation October 2013).
-I am using the computer-algebra based STACK question type in Moodle to write iCMA questions for this module – great fun!
+I was also a member of the team producing MST224 Mathematical methods (first presentation October 2013).
+I used the computer-algebra based STACK question type in Moodle to write iCMA questions for this module – great fun!

 From 2006 to 2010, I was lucky enough to hold teaching fellowships in two of the OU’s Centres for Excellence in Teaching and Learning: piCETL (the Physics Innovations Centre for Excellence in Teaching and Learning) and COLMSCT (the Centre for Open Learning in Mathematics, Science, Computing and Technology).
 My various COLMSCT and piCETL projects reflected my interests in eAssessment and science students’ mathematical misconceptions.

 I have tutored various science and maths modules and have taken a few OU courses as a student.
-I live in West Norfolk with my husband, and partly in Milton Keynes; my children are both post-graduate students at (conventional) universities.
+I live partly in West Norfolk with my husband, and partly in Milton Keynes; my children are both ‘grown and flown’.
 My hobbies include walking long-distance footpaths and writing about this (see http://sites.google.com/site/jordanwalks/) and singing in a local choir.